sportdogfood/clear-round-datasets/items/blog/cp-2/system-overview.md

 * strict, rule-bound LLM transformations,
 * and Git-based publishing.

-It is designed to **support a real travel business**, not to scale content production.
+It exists to support **a real travel business**, not to scale content production.

 **Convenience, control, and auditability** are valued over automation or throughput.

 The system assumes:

-* one job represents **one specific competition context** (“this competition”, not a generic blog type),
+* one job represents **one specific competition context** (never a generic blog type),
-* all facts must come from provided inputs,
+* all facts come from provided inputs only,
-* and all creative work must remain inside explicitly allowed boundaries.
+* creative work stays inside explicitly defined boundaries.

 ---